 2) Term-Based Payment Plans – Allows students to divide the amount owed for each term individually into either 4 or 3 monthly installments depending on when they enroll in the plan.

 Each plan allows for a 10-day grace period.
 A late fee will be assessed by Official Payments for payments made after the grace period.
 Missing two payments will result in the termination of the payment plan.
-Visit Student Accounts for details on current payment plans.
+Visit the Business Office for details on current payment plans.

 With the exception of student employment authorized by the Office of Financial Aid, financial aid will be credited to the student account.
 The earnings for student employment are paid semi-monthly directly to the student.
 All documents relating to financial aid must be completed in full before aid can be applied to student accounts.
 Students must respond promptly to the Office of Financial Aid’s request for completion of forms.